 To better inform rotation-level students about the research opportunities available in the PIN labs, there are a series of Professor's Rounds in the Fall 1 semester.
-The scheduling for these rounds is done in advance, and is emailed to all first-year students.
-Each session has 2 faculty presenters and lasts about one hour, each giving an informal "chalk talk" about their laboratory research.
+The scheduling for these rounds is done in advance and is emailed to all first-year students.
+Each session has 2-3 faculty presenters and lasts about one hour, each giving an informal "chalk talk" about their laboratory research.
 Students in their first year are required to attend these presentations.

 In addition to the PIN Professor's Rounds, there are also the Membrane Professors' Rounds in the Fall, which PIN students are encouraged to attend.
-A list of faculty in the Program in Neuroscience may be found at https://lifesciences.umaryland.edu/neuroscience/Graduate-Program-Faculty/#Neuroscience

 The student's Advisory Committee is responsible for guiding the student into appropriate rotations.
-Prior to beginning a rotation, the students must receive approval from the proposed mentor, his/her Advisory Committee and the Program Director of Graduate Education (Laboratory Rotation Proposal Form).
-You should meet with the laboratory mentor to determine if there is room for you in the laboratory, to identify a likely project and its hypothesis, and to clarify expectations about your time commitment and his/her flexibility.
+Prior to beginning a rotation, the students must receive approval from the proposed mentor, his/her Advisory Committee and PIN Director (Laboratory Rotation Proposal Form).
+You should meet with the laboratory mentor to determine if there is room for you in the laboratory, to identify a likely project and its hypothesis, and to clarify expectations about your time commitment and his/her/their flexibility.

 The Laboratory Rotation Proposal Form (included in this packet) assists you in establishing these goals.
-This form should be turned into the Program Manager once the signatures have been received.
-Each rotation typically lasts 8 to 12 weeks; longer rotations must be approved by the Training Committee (or the Director of Graduate Education).
+This form should be submitted to the Program Manager once the signatures have been received.
+Each rotation typically lasts 8 to 12 weeks; longer rotations must be approved by the Training Committee (or the PIN Director).